- About Us

-In early 2019, the Board of Governors confirmed their support and commitment to join the NRS and the Minister for Families and Social Services made a declaration formalising the inclusion of Friends’ in the Scheme with effect from 13 August 2019.
+In early 2019, The Friends’ School Board of Governors confirmed their support and commitment to join the NRS and the Minister for Families and Social Services made a declaration formalising the inclusion of Friends’ in the Scheme with effect from 13 August 2019.

 Under the NRS, applications for redress are considered by independent assessors who decide on the appropriate levels of financial and other support, such as counselling services.
 The NRS can also assist survivors in gaining access to a direct personal response from an institution (e.g. an apology) for those who want it.